KansaiUser/Capstone-/writeup.md

 I tried changing the base to noetic and changing pip to pip3 where applicable but the image could not be built by imcompatibility of the versions of keras and TF.

 I went back to the original docker file, and modified it to install everything by hand.
-Then I discovere that the requirements file *did not need to include numpy* since it was already installed.
+Then I discovered that the requirements file *did not need to include numpy* since it was already installed.
 So I erased numpy from requirements and build the image